 Xanthan gum substitute

 The most popular 'keto-friendly' thickening agent seems to be xanthan gum.
 Unfortunately, it can cause some digestive upset in sensitive people.
 It also isn't AIP compliant.
 And, some people really don't like the texture it creates in stews and gravies.
-However, there are some good xanthan gum alternatives that will still make a keto friendly stew.
+However, there are some good xanthan gum alternatives that will still make a keto friendly stew:

-- Arrowroot Powder (Starch) - If you're looking for a gluten-free replacement for xanthan gum, arrowroot powder is a great thickener.
+- Arrowroot Powder (Starch) – if you're looking for a gluten-free replacement for xanthan gum, arrowroot powder is a great thickener.
 It's also AIP, Whole30, low-FODMAP and paleo-friendly.
 Since it's about 80% starch, you don't need much to thicken a stew.
-You may only need 2 teaspoons for this entire recipe, which would add a grand total of 5g of carbs to the entire pot of stew.
+You may only need 2 teaspoons for this entire recipe, which would add a grand total of 5g of carbs to the entire pot.
 That is less than 1g net carb per serving.
 Arrowroot is actually my favorite xanthan gum alternative.
 Simply whisk the powder into a few tablespoons of liquid, then whisk the slurry into the soup until it thickens.

 - Add pureed vegetables - pureed veggies can thicken soups and stews and add an earthy flavor to the liquid.
 Puree 1 cup of broth with cooked or steamed vegetables of your choice to enhance the flavor.
 Turnips, rutabagas and carrots work well for this.